seralexeev/xrabbit.dev/README.md

 id: 66
 date: 30-05-2025
 media:
-  - media/66-1.jpg
+  - 66-1.jpg
 ```

-The battery discharge curve is not completely linear but it is still possible to roughly estimate the remaining charge as a percentage.
-This screen will be installed on the robot to get an approximate idea without looking at the UI.
-To display telemetry on the dashboard you will need to add a voltage divider and an ADC.
-It will send data via I2C to the rpi where simple math will be done to calculate the percentage based on voltage and send the data to a ros2 topic.
-From there it will be read by dashboards or control plane.
+The battery discharge curve isn't exactly linear but you can still roughly estimate the remaining charge in percent.
+This screen will be on the robot so you can get an idea without looking at the UI.
+To show telemetry on the dashboard I'll need to add a voltage divider and an ADC.
+It'll send data via I2C to the rpi where there will be some simple math to calculate the percentage by voltage and send the data to a ros2 topic.
+From there dashboards or control plane can read it.

 ---